 - Change in Cash Balance

-Further, the cash flow statement does not only include cash transactions from operations, but from other activities as well.
-For instance, businesses makes investments, buy assets, sell assets, raises cash and more.
-All these activities can be categorized into three heads;
+Further, the cash flow statement does not only include cash transactions from operations but from other activities as well.
+For instance, businesses make investments, buy assets, sell assets, raise cash, etc. All these activities can be categorized into three heads;

 - Operating activities

 - Financing activities

 Guidelines for GAAP Financial Statements